MohawkTSDB/mohawk/examples/REST.md

 # mohawk/examples/rest

 ![Mohawk](/images/logo-128.png?raw=true "Mohawk Logo")

-MOck HAWKular, a Hawk[ular] with a mohawk, is a metrics storage engine that uses a plugin architecture for data storage and a Hawkular based RESTful API as the primary interface.
+Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.

-## RESTful API
+## REST API

 #### Prefix: "/hawkular/metrics/"